sasmit/sampleAppTestidToResourceId/README.md

 # sampleAppTestidToResourceId
-Same react-native app to test testID replacement to resource-id while UI automation on android device.
+Sample react-native app to verify testID replacement to resource-id while test automation on android device.
 Please use UI Automator Viewer tool to test this feature.

 Verified below componets with testID and accessibilityLabel props.